 Hearing God’s call to seek and serve Christ in all persons and to respect the dignity of every human being, Episcopal Relief & Development serves to bring together the generosity of Episcopalians and others with the needs of the world.
 In 2016, Episcopal Relief & Development spent 84% on programs versus 9% on fundraising and 7% on administration.
 Because ERD receives support from the Domestic and Foreign Missionary Society in addition to income from investments, at least 90% of every donor dollar goes directly to programs.

-Celebrating over 50 Years of Ministry in Denver’s West Metro area:
+Celebrating over 5 decades of ministry in Denver’s West Metro area, since 1963!

 The Episcopal Church of St. John Chrysostom is in unincorporated Jefferson County, very near Lakewood, Wheat Ridge and Arvada in the Applewood area just off I-70 at the Youngfield exit and West 32nd Avenue.